 Cash is tight for many small businesses right now as non-essential activities are being restricted.
 Of course, health and safety are paramount during these difficult times.
 But, no doubt, the health of your business is also on your mind.
 Finding ways to save cash can help you to weather this storm.
 But what are some areas that you can pare back so that you can reserve the cash you have for true necessities?
-Below are some areas to look at.
+Here are some areas to look at when saving cash during a crisis.

 Advertising & Marketing